Business Personal Property

 Any member or former member of the armed forces who was a prisoner of war in World War I, World War II, the Korean Conflict, or the Vietnam War and who is a legal resident of this State.
 This exemption also extends to the surviving spouse of a qualified former POW for the lifetime or until the remarriage of the surviving spouse.

 The Disabled Veteran or Prisoner of War (POW)

 must apply with the Department of Veteran Affairs (VA).
 Once the VA approves the application; the disabled veteran will receive a letter stating that the veteran is 100% permanently disabled.
-The disabled veteran will then take the letter and fill out a PT-401 form with South Carolina Department of Revenue (SCDOR), located at 301 Gervais Street, Columbia, South Carolina, and the disabled veteran will be granted their exemption.
+The disabled veteran will then take the letter and fill out a form PT-401-I at the SCDOR, located at 301 Gervais Street, Columbia, South Carolina, and the disabled veteran will be granted their exemption.
 The disabled veteran will provide proof of exemption from SCDOR to the Auditor’s Office to receive a zero tax bill.

 An individual who requires the use of a wheelchair is tax exempt on two personal motor vehicles (owned or leased).
 Application must be made with the Department of Revenue.
-Information requested by SCDOR will be a doctor’s statement and completed SCDOR form PT-401.
+Information requested by SCDOR will be a doctor’s statement and completed form PT-401-I at the SCDOR.

 Antique Motor Vehicles

 Antique motor vehicles are exempt from property tax; “a motor vehicle licensed and registered as an antique motor vehicle pursuant to Article 23, Chapter 3 of Title 56.”
 These vehicles must be used in exhibition only and at car shows…cannot be driven on the street.
 This became effective as of June 2006 and this also is not retroactive.